GoogleChromeLabs/text-fragments-polyfill/README.md

 The `tools` directory contains a util script used for generating a regex used in the utils module.

-The `test` directory contains unit tests, based on Karma and Jasmine, as well as HTML files which can be loaded during those tests.
+The `test` directory contains unit and data-driven tests, based on Karma and Jasmine, as well as HTML files which can be loaded during those tests.

 ## Installation